aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/advanced-image-effects/add-new-regular-layer/_index.md

 ---
 title: Add a New Regular Layer to PSD with Aspose.PSD for Java
-linktitle: Add a New Regular Layer to PSD with Aspose.PSD for Java
+linktitle: Add a New Regular Layer to PSD
 second_title: Aspose.PSD Java API
 description: Learn how to add a new regular layer to PSD files using Aspose.PSD for Java.
 Follow our step-by-step guide for seamless PSD manipulation.
 type: docs